 While there is no single prescribed standard of care or clinical approach for situations involving suicide and self-harm, Working with the suicidal person recommends a series of general practices and principles to guide the assessment and management of people at risk.

 The ultimate judgement must be made by the attending clinician, based on their experience, the clinical presentation and the assessment and management options available at their health service.
+The person and their family and supporters (as appropriate) should also have input into the treatment and care plan.

 Risk factors for suicide